Johann de Kalb: American Revolutionary War

-In July 1777, Kalb returned to North America with his protégé, the Marquis de Lafayette, and joined the Continental Army.
-He was disappointed and angry to learn that he would not be made a major general, but with Lafayette's influence was appointed to the rank on September 5, 1777, which he learned of as he was on the road to return to France.
+In July 1777, de Kalb returned to North America with his protégé, the Marquis de Lafayette, to join the Continental Army.
+Before sailing from France, he had been promised commission as a major general; he was now disappointed and angry to learn that the Continental Congress was not inclined to honor this promise, but with Lafayette's influence he was appointed to the rank on September 5, 1777, which he learned of on the road to return to France.

-Kalb was at Valley Forge for most of the winter between 1777 and 1778, commanding a division of Patterson's and Learned's Brigades.
-During this time, he wrote letters of introduction for John Adams to the French court, expressing a poor opinion of French forces:
+De Kalb was at Valley Forge for most of the winter of 1777–1778, commanding a division of Patterson's and Learned's Brigades.
+He also wrote letters of introduction for John Adams to the French court.

+In a January 1778 letter to his wife, de Kalb expressed a poor opinion of the French forces:

 On the whole, I have annoyances to bear, of which you can hardly form a conception.
 One of them is the mutual jealousy of almost all the French officers, particularly against those of higher rank than the rest.
 These people think of nothing but their incessant intrigues and backbitings.
 They hate each other like the bitterest enemies, and endeavor to injure each other wherever an opportunity offers.
 I have given up their society, and very seldom see them.
 La Fayette is the sole exception; I always meet him with the same cordiality and the same pleasure.
 He is an excellent young man, and we are good friends ...
 La Fayette is much liked, he is on the best of terms with Washington.